UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Abstract

 \section{Abstract}

-Object detection with transformers (DETR) reaches competitive performance with Faster R-CNN via a transformer encoder-decoder architecture.
-Inspired by the great success of pre-training transformers in natural language processing, we propose a pretext task named \textbf{random query patch detection} to Unsupervisedly Pre-train DETR (\textbf{UP-DETR}) for object detection.
+DEtection TRansformer (DETR) for object detection reaches competitive performance compared with Faster R-CNN via a transformer encoder-decoder architecture.
+However, trained with scratch transformers, DETR needs large-scale training data and an extreme long training schedule even on COCO dataset.
+Inspired by the great success of pre-training transformers in natural language processing, we propose a novel pretext task named random query patch detection in Unsupervised Pre-training DETR (UP-DETR).
 Specifically, we randomly crop patches from the given image and then feed them as queries to the decoder.
-The model is pre-trained to detect these query patches from the original image.
+The model is pre-trained to detect these query patches from the input image.
 During the pre-training, we address two critical issues: multi-task learning and multi-query localization.
-(1) To trade off classification and localization preferences in the pretext task, we freeze the CNN backbone and propose a patch feature reconstruction branch which is jointly optimized with patch detection.
-(2) To perform multi-query localization, we introduce UP-DETR from single-query patch and extend it to multi-query patches with object query shuffle and attention mask.
+(1) To trade off classification and localization preferences in the pretext task, we find that freezing the CNN backbone is the prerequisite for the success of pre-training transformers.
+(2) To perform multi-query localization, we develop UP-DETR with multi-query patch detection with attention mask.
+Besides, UP-DETR also provides a unified perspective for fine-tuning object detection and one-shot detection tasks.
 In our experiments, UP-DETR significantly boosts the performance of DETR with faster convergence and higher average precision on object detection, one-shot detection and panoptic segmentation.
 Code and pre-training models: \url{https://github.com/dddzg/up-detr}.